ElectronNET/Electron.NET/README.md

 The end result should be an electron app under your __/bin/desktop__ folder.

+## Starter kits

+There is a React/Typescript/MobX starter kit at https://github.com/yoDon/Electron.NET-React-Typescript-MobX

 ### Note
 > macOS builds on Windows are currently not supported, because the build just hangs, but I'm not sure why.
 The macOS builds works on Linux/macOS however.